Wild Reclamation Women’s Retreat ~ Details and Itinerary

 Here’s a sample menu of what we will PROVIDE:

-SLOW COOKED OATS OR A GLUTEN FREE B-FAST GRAIN
+BREAKFASTSLOW COOKED OATS OR A GLUTEN FREE B-FAST GRAINFRESH FRUITNUTS AND SEEDSSCRAMBLED EGGSYOGURTTEA

 Getting to and from Orcas Island…